-A simple consequence of Theorem G is the observation that proper subspaces have strictly smaller dimensions.
+A simple consequence of Theorem G is the observation that a proper subspace has strictly smaller dimension that its parent vector space.
 Hopefully this may seem intuitively obvious, but it still requires proof, and we will cite this result later.